 Does Amazon or Walmart provide GPS tracking for parcels?

-Recently, it became popular to sell your products through marketplaces like Amazon, Walmart, and others.
+Recently, it became popular to sell your products through 3rd party online marketplaces such as Amazon, Walmart, and others.
 Some marketplaces deliver orders on their own, while others use third-party delivery services.
-This information can also be imported into your ERP or CRM, thereby improving the service quality.
-Most of the marketplaces have a deployed API and allow you to track order status.
+And depending if you’re utilizing your own warehousing, or employ other distribution companies in a 3PL arrangement, tracking client orders and individual parcels can quickly become a really complicated task.
+If tracking information can also be imported into your ERP or CRM and extend to your eCommerce solution, it can be extremely beneficial in improving your client’s experience as well as make wonders for your customer service department.
+Most of the marketplaces have deployed APIs that potentially allows their B2B customers to integrate with their system to update or track order status.

 Developing custom GPS tracking system

-Large companies with specific demands commonly ask for custom software development for critical functions.
+Large companies with specific demands often ask for custom software development for critical functions.
 For example, in one of our cases, we developed GPS tracking for Telecom Company.
-In this section, we’ll show you how to get started developing your GPS tracking system.
+In these next few paragraphs we’ll try to explore how to get started on the development of your ideal GPS tracking system.

 How to choose a GPS-tracker

 To understand how to choose the GPS tracker, you need to understand how the device works and what primary functions it is capable of supporting.
 There are different kinds of GPS trackers, but you have to check if it fits your environment, intended purposes, and your desired specifications.
 Most tracking softwares offer various features, but some are considered to be the standard.
 They include: